 Civilization did not reduce the need to foretell.
 If anything, this need became even more acute: When will the river Nile flood?
 Will we have enough rain for the crops?
 Will my army be victorious in the upcoming war?
 Will my ship go down in a storm?
 How much return will I get for this investment?
-How many amphoras of olive-oil will my farm produce next year?
+How many amphoras of olive oil will my farm produce next year?

 How do you forecast if you don’t know anything?
-The simplest way is to just assume that the future will be the same as the past: The monthly return of your investment will be the same as the last month.
-The wind turbine will produce the same amount of energy in the forthcoming hour as it has done in the past hour.
+The simplest way is to assume that the future will be the same as the past: The monthly return of your investment will be the same as the last month.
+The wind turbine will produce the same amount of energy in the forthcoming hour as in the past hour.
 There will be as many visitors to your online store today as yesterday.

 Furthermore, some items will be sold more on some days than others.
 For example, school supplies purchases show a yearly seasonal cycle.
-Similarly, more cars are rented on weekends than on weekdays, more electricity is consumed in the evenings than at midday.
+Similarly, more cars are rented on weekends than on weekdays, and more electricity is consumed in the evenings than at midday.
 If you naively assume that the electric demand at 19:00 will be the same as that at 17:00, you will end up with planning problems, to say the least.
-However, assuming that the demand at 19:00 today will be the same as the demand at 19:00 yesterday may not be the worst idea.
+However, assuming that the demand at 19:00 today will be the same as that at 19:00 yesterday may not be the worst idea.
 This is called the “seasonal naive forecast”.

 This method is called “simple exponential smoothing”.
 The word “simple” indicates that it applies to data without trend or seasonality.
 “Exponential” refers to the fact that the weights are reduced by multiplying with the same small number, so they decay with an exponent further into the past.